Enabling a Sustainable Digital Transformation

 CRN 35616

 The digital age has arrived.
-The fourth industrial revolution, a fusion of cutting-edge technologies driven by artificial intelligence (AI), is blurring the boundaries between the physical and digital worlds.
-Thanks to the great accelerator of the COVID-19 pandemic, digitalization is increasingly ubiquitous in our daily lives, defining how we work and radically disrupting how we do business.
-However such digital transformation carries its own risks and opportunities.
-The World Economic Forum estimates that digital technologies have the potential to save up to 20 percent of global greenhouse gas (GHG) emissions by 2050.
-Yet, the rapid proliferation of digitalization has far-reaching negative impacts on the environment and society.
-The ever-growing carbon footprint of the digital sector (for example, hardware, software, networks, and data centers) is now larger than that of the aviation one.
-Similarly, the digital era has introduced a new wave of societal and ethical concerns arising from adopting such technologies.
-Further understanding of such risks is imperative to make digitalization sustainable in the future.
-This course introduces students to the sustainability challenges associated with digital technologies.
-We explore the environmentally and socially responsible use of digital technologies.
-Course topics include the evaluation of digital carbon footprints, the promise of clean AI, the need for energy-aware computing, the unsustainable role of digital assets (for example, cryptocurrency), the deepening of the digital divide, and the rising tide of climate change disinformation.
-The course also examines the taxonomy of digital justice, with a focus on ethical issues of emerging technologies.
-The course draws on case studies and contributions from active practitioners.
-Throughout the course, students take part in a live learning experience with peer learning opportunities in addition to individual activities.
+The fourth industrial revolution—driven by artificial intelligence (AI) combined with a fusion of cutting-edge technologies—is blurring the boundaries between the physical and digital worlds.
+Accelerated by the recent pandemic, digitalization has become ubiquitous in daily life, reshaping how we work and radically transforming business.
+Yet this digital and AI-driven transformation brings both opportunities and risks.
+The World Economic Forum estimates that digital technologies could help reduce up to 20 percent of global greenhouse gas (GHG) emissions by 2050.
+At the same time, the rapid expansion of digitalization has far-reaching negative impacts on both the environment and society.
+The ever-growing carbon footprint of the digital sector (hardware, software, networks, and data centers) already exceeds that of aviation.
+Meanwhile, the rise of AI has introduced a new wave of complex societal and ethical concerns.
+Further understanding of such risks is imperative to make AI truly sustainable in the future.
+This course introduces students to the sustainability challenges associated with digital technologies, including AI.
+We explore environmentally and socially responsible uses of digital tools, covering topics including digital carbon footprints, the promise of clean AI and energy-aware computing, the environmental costs of digital assets such as cryptocurrency, the deepening digital divide, digital repression and surveillance, and the rising tide of climate change disinformation.
+This course also examines the taxonomy of digital justice, with a focus on ethical issues of emerging technologies.
+Drawing on real-world case studies and insights from practitioners, students engage in a live-learning experience that combines peer collaboration with individual activities.